Why is my bill so high?

 - Faucet in Kitchen or bathrooms leaking

 - Ice Maker leaking

 - Leak between the water meter and the house

 - Any Continuous use of water for 24 hours

 Why is my water shut off?

 If water is shut off at a property, first you need to find out if your account has been turned over to the collection agency for the delinquent account balance.
 If this is the case please contact ARB at 610-455-4115.
 If you do not have a past due amount, call the Reading Area Water Authority office and we will call our Distribution Department and ask them if they know if anything unusual is going on at the location of the property.
 If you have received a notice on your door instructing the property to call for a meter change out, and this was not done, your water may be turned off.
-If none of the above applies, and the weather is cold, it could be that the pipes are frozen and we would then suggest you call a plumber.
-Please Note: If there is a Meter Reconnection fee that has not been paid and sent to Arcadia Recovery Bureau that could also be cause for turn off.
+If none of the above applies, and the weather is cold, it could be that the pipes are frozen and we would then suggest you inspect your pipes and you might need to call a plumber.

 My water is brown and water pressure is low – why?